-Fixed-term and permanent exclusions
+Suspensions and permanent exclusions

-Only the Head teacher (or the acting Head teacher) has the power to exclude a pupil from school.
-The Head teacher may exclude a pupil for one or more fixed periods, for up to 45 days in any one school year.
+Only the Head teacher (or the acting Head teacher) has the power to suspend/ exclude a pupil from school.
+The Head teacher may suspend a pupil for one or more fixed periods, for up to 45 days in any one school year.
 The Head teacher may also exclude a pupil permanently.
-It is also possible for the Head teacher to convert a fixed-term exclusion into a permanent exclusion, if the circumstances warrant this.
+It is also possible for the Head teacher to convert a suspension into a permanent exclusion, if the circumstances warrant this.
 Details of any exclusion are included in the Exclusions file and copied to the personal file of the individual child.